 We are also subject to the risks of fluctuating foreign exchange rates, which could have a materially adverse effect on the sales price of our products in foreign markets, as well as the costs and expenses of our foreign subsidiaries.
-Approximately 37% of our business during 2011 was conducted in functional currencies other than the U.S. dollar, which is our reporting currency.
+Approximately 38.0% of our business during 2012 was conducted in functional currencies other than the U.S. dollar, which is our reporting currency.
 As a result, currency fluctuations among the U.S. dollar and the currencies in which we do business have caused and will continue to cause foreign currency translation and transaction gains and losses.
 Generally, we have not used forward exchange contracts to hedge our foreign currency exposures.
-However, in order to mitigate the impact of changes in foreign currency exchange rates, in 2009 we used derivative financial instruments (or "foreign currency contracts") to hedge the foreign currency effects on the value of certain loans between subsidiaries and did not designate these derivative instruments as accounting hedges.
-Currently, we attempt to manage foreign currency risk through the matching of assets and liabilities.
-In the future, we may undertake to manage foreign currency risk through additional hedging methods, including foreign currency contracts.
+We attempt to manage foreign currency risk through the matching of assets and liabilities.
+In the future, we may undertake to manage foreign currency risk through hedging methods, including foreign currency contracts.
 We recognize foreign currency gains or losses arising from our operations in the period incurred.
 We cannot guarantee that we will be successful in managing foreign currency risk or in predicting the effects of exchange rate fluctuations upon our future operating results because of the number of currencies involved, the variability of currency exposure and the potential volatility of currency exchange rates.